 Q: What is Amazon Resource Access Manager?

-A: Amazon Resource Access Manager (RAM) provides you the ability to securely share your resources across Amazon Web Services accounts or within your Organization.
-You can now centrally procure resources and use RAM to share resources with other accounts, eliminating the need to provision and manage resources in every account.
-When you share a resource with another account, that account is granted access to the resource and any policies and permissions in that account will apply to the shared resource.
+A: Amazon Resource Access Manager (RAM) helps you securely share your resources across Amazon Web Services accounts, within your organization or organizational units (OUs) in Amazon Web Services Organizations, and with IAM roles and IAM users for supported resource types.
+You can use Amazon RAM to share resources with other Amazon Web Services accounts.
+This eliminates the need to provision and manage resources in every account.
+When you share a resource with another account, that account is granted access to the resource and any policies and permissions in that account apply to the shared resource.

-Q: What types of Amazon resources can I share using RAM?
+Q: What types of Amazon Web Services resources can I share by using Amazon RAM?

-Q: How can I get started with RAM?
+Q: How can I get started with Amazon RAM?

-A: You can get started with RAM by creating a Resource Share using the API/CLI or the Amazon Web Services Management Console.
-You can easily share resources by adding resources and accounts to a Resource Share.
-A Resource Share grants accounts access to resources.
+A: You can get started with Amazon RAM by creating a resource share using the Amazon Web Services RAM console, Amazon RAM APIs, Amazon Web Services CLI, or Amazon Web Services SDKs.
+You can easily share resources by adding resources to a resource share, choosing a managed permission to associate with each resource type, and specifying whom you want to have access to the resources.

 Q: Who can I share resources with?

-A: You can share resources with any Amazon Web Services account, and if you are part of Amazon Web Services Organizations, then you can also share resources with Organizational Units (OUs) or your entire Organization.
-If you share resources with accounts that are outside of your Organization, then those accounts will receive an invitation to the Resource Share and can start using the shared resources upon accepting the invitation.
+A: You can share resources with any Amazon Web Services account.
+If you are part of an organization in Amazon Web Services Organizations and sharing within your organization is enabled, you can also share resources with OUs or your entire organization.
+For supported resource types, you can also share resources with IAM roles and IAM users.
+If you share resources with accounts that are outside of your organization, those accounts receive an invitation to join the resource share.
+After they accept the invitation, they can start using the shared resources.

 Q: How can I view resources that have been shared with my account?

-A: You can view resources that have been shared with your account in the RAM console or by using the RAM APIs.
-The resources that have been shared with your account will also appear in the respective resource console pages and the respective List/Describe APIs for those resource types.
-For example, when an Amazon Web Services Deliverator Rule is shared with an account then that rule will appear on the Deliverator page of the Amazon Route53 console along with the other rules owned by that account and the shared rule will also be returned in the response of the ListDelivertorRules API.
+A: You can view resources that are shared with your account in the Amazon RAM console or by using the Amazon RAM APIs, Amazon Web Services CLI, or Amazon Web Services SDKs.
+The resources that are shared with your account also appear in the respective resource console pages and the respective List/Describe APIs for those resource types.
+For example, when an Amazon Route 53 Resolver rule is shared with an account, that rule appears on the Resolver page of the Amazon Route53 console along with the other rules owned by that Amazon Web Services account.
+In addition, if you use the Amazon Route 53 ListResolverRules API action, the shared rule is also returned in the response.

-Q: Will I incur any charges for sharing my resources with other accounts?
+Q: Will I incur any charges for sharing my resources with other Amazon Web Services accounts?

 Q: How can I control access to resources shared with me?